humping-koala/drg-mods/MarcusGrayTattoos/README.md

 # MarcusGray Tattoos

 It works by replacing the texture of tattoos posters with transparent images by Marcus Gray.
 The dimensions of some tattoos are either `512x512`px or `512x1024`px.
-The dimensions of replaced textures are either `1024x1024`px or `2048x2048`px.
+The dimensions of replaced textures are either `1024x1024`px or `1024x2048`px.
+To optimize file size however, max texture size was set to `512`px.
 For better positioning, corresponding `TAT_*` files were hex edited to adjust position, scaling and stretching for the new textures.
 The titling method of all textures was set to `Clamp` in the UE4 editor.

 ## **Texture replacements**:
 - T_Tattoo_AllForMolly